We strive to maintain an environment that respects all colleagues and is free from all forms of discrimination and harassment.

 We are committed to continually increasing colleagues’ engagement and building an organisation that engenders satisfaction, purpose and pride in its people.
 We are also committed to regular and clear colleague communications to demonstrate the value we place on our colleagues and ensuring all colleagues feel collaborated with and an integral part of our success.

-Our Colleague Forum, which is made up of colleague representatives provide direct feedback to our Executive, representing colleagues’ views, concerns, questions and ideas, helping us improve our business and keep colleagues' feedback an important element of our progress.
+Our Colleague Forum, which is made up of colleague representatives, provides direct feedback to our Executive, representing colleagues’ views, concerns, questions and ideas, helping us improve our business and keep colleagues' feedback an important element of our progress.

 Informal meetings with our Directors are a regular part of our activities, offering colleagues the chance to explore and discuss matters of general importance, in a more relaxed setting.

-Our new joiners also take part in a comprehensive induction programme, giving them the opportunity to connect with fellow new joiners and existing colleagues, understand our business and our partnership values, that help us to feel a strong sense of pride in the way we do things to make our company a great place to work together.Culture and values
+Our new joiners also take part in a comprehensive induction programme, giving them the opportunity to connect with fellow new joiners and existing colleagues, and understand our business and our partnership values: That help us to feel a strong sense of pride in the way we do things to make our company a great place to work.Culture and values

 Our colleagues’ wellbeing is important to us, and we are committed to implementing programmes which safeguard and enhance our colleagues’ wellbeing, and which respond to shifts in working patterns and practices.

 We actively encourage colleague suggestions as to how we can make our business a better place to work, and we offer business wide benefits (this includes additional holiday days and personal development time).

 - A mindfulness programme available to all colleagues

 - An online mental health first aider course, available to all colleagues.
 We also have in place Mental Health First Aid Ambassadors who receive annual refreshers/additional training to support colleagues, in confidence